CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/EngageableOpponents.md

 # Engageable Opponents

-Engageable Opponents represent the number of opponents that can be fought in a certain round.
-Each opponent engaged with a combat roll cost one engageable opponent for that round.
-If a character's engageable opponents are exceeded, they gain the [Off Guard](./CombatModifiers.md#off-guard-disadvantage) Combat Modifier and are unable to achieve Victory Levels for the remainder of the round.
+Engageable Opponents represent the number of opponents that can be engaged with a combat roll for that round.
+If a combat roll's Engageable Opponents are exceeded, then the character gains the [Off Guard](./CombatModifiers.md#off-guard-disadvantage) Combat Modifier and are unable to achieve Victory Levels for the remainder of the round.

 ## Engageable Opponents Calculations

 The amount of opponents a character can engage in a round is calculated using the following equation:

-( (Number of Skill Dice) + (Dice Amount Adjustment) )/ (Divisor), rounded down only if above 1, to a maximum of (Max EO)
+( (Number of Skill Dice) + (Dice Amount Adjustment) )/ (Divisor), rounded down to the nearest whole number only if above 1, to a maximum of (Max EO)

 |      Name      | Divisor | Dice Amount Adjustment | Max EO |
 | :------------: | :-----: | :--------------------: | :----: |